-- The client shall provided the "RoleId" property when creating a new Manager Account to select the predefined role or a custom role. - Privileges: - A privilege is a permission to perform an operation (e.g., Read, Write) within a defined management domain (e.g., Configuring Users). - The Redfish specification defines a set of "assigned privileges" in the AssignedPrivileges array in the Role resource. - An implementation may also include "OemPrivileges", which are then specified in an OemPrivileges array in the Role resource. - Privileges are mapped to resources using the privilege mapping annotations defined in the Privileges Redfish Schema file. - Multiple privileges in the mapping constitute an OR of the privileges. - User management: - Users are assigned a Role when the user account is created. - The privileges that the user has are defined by its role. - ETag handling: - Implementations shall enforce the same privilege model for ETag-related activity as is enforced for the data being represented by the ETag. - For example, an activity that requires privileged access to a read data item represented by an ETag requires the same privileged access to read the ETag.
+- A privilege is a permission to perform an operation (e.g., Read, Write) within a defined management domain (e.g., Configuring Users). - The Redfish specification defines a set of "assigned privileges" in the AssignedPrivileges array in the Role resource. - An implementation may also include "OemPrivileges", which are then specified in an OemPrivileges array in the Role resource. - Privileges are mapped to resources using the privilege mapping annotations defined in the Privileges Redfish Schema file. - Multiple privileges in the mapping constitute an OR of the privileges.

-13.2.10.
+• User management:

+- Users are assigned a Role when the user account is created. - The privileges that the user has are defined by its role.

+· ETag handling:

+Implementations shall enforce the same privilege model for ETag-related activity as is enforced for the data being represented by the ETag.

+For example, an activity that requires privileged access to a read data item represented by an ETag requires the same privileged access to read the ETag.

+13.3.10.
 Redfish Service operation-to-privilege mapping